Schroedinger-Hat/youtube-to-anchorfm/README.md

 The action uses a docker image built over Ubuntu.
 It takes some time to setup the environment before running the script.

-**NOTE**: in order for the script to run its necessary for there to be at least one episode already published on anchorFM manually, because on a brand new anchor fm account the steps to publish are bit different, it asks questions about the channel.
+**NOTE**: For the script to run successfully its necessary for there to be at least one episode manually published on Anchor.fm.
+As the steps to publish on a brand new Anchor.fm account are different, and the automation will brake.

 ## How can I use this as a GitHub action?